W4ngatang/sent-bias/README.md

 ## Code Tests

-To run tests on the code, first install `pytest` and `flake8`:
+To run style checks, first install `flake8`:

 ```
-pip install pytest flake8
+pip install flake8
 ```

-Then run them as follows:
+Then run it as follows:

 ```
-pytest
 flake8
 ```